loneyeti/snowgoose/app/(marketing)/blog/posts/introducing-snowgoose-a-unified-frontend-for-ai-models.md

 npm install snowgander
 ```

-You’ll see more about snowgander in an upcoming blog post, where we’ll explore the technical details and potential integrations for your projects.
+For more about Snowgander, see [this blog post](https://snowgoose.app/blog/introducing-snowgander-ai-abstraction-layer).

 ---